USING IRONXL

 • Data Validation: You can set rules and limitations for cell values using IronXL's data validation tools.
 To guarantee data correctness and integrity, you can validate input using criteria like range, list, date, and custom formulas.

 • Protection and Encryption: Excel files can be password-protected and encrypted using the capability provided by the library.
-To protect your papers from unwanted access, you can set permissions, restrict access, and encrypt important data.
+To protect your documents from unwanted access, you can set permissions, restrict access, and encrypt important data.

 IronXL is a feature-rich and adaptable C# library for manipulating Excel that provides a multitude of options to help you simplify your activities connected to Excel.
 IronXL offers the features and tools you need to be successful, whether you're building data-driven applications, analyzing data, or producing reports.
 Refer to the documentation here to learn more.